ugrupp/21sieben/_includes/about.md

 As a graduated computer scientist, I also have a fundamental understanding of backend structures, which allowed me to expand my skill set to **JS app development** and **CMS integration**.

 When I'm not coding I like making full use of the black forest, going sailing or snowboarding.
-Occasionally, you can find me in concert halls with my orchestra, playing the violin.
+Occasionally, you can find me in a concert hall with my orchestra, playing the violin.